paperreduction/Rapid-TUPPLUR/README.md

 https://www.youtube.com/watch?v=Dka4of30YOY

+Peter's project was inspired by Martin Engström.
 Peter's mounting hardware allows for inside window frame mounting and introduces a gear reduction to help overcome the problems with larger blinds.

 Peter also provides his own firmware with an onboard web UI to operate the blinds.
 The firmware includes OTA updates and JSON configurations saved to SPIFFS.
 All in all, very nice.
 In a lot of ways Peter's current project is better than this one.